anandkolli/Integrate/datastore/README.md

 --
     import "github.com/anandkolli/Integrate/datastore"

-Package datastore package is an abstraction for the storing data either to persistent storage or in memory
+Package datastore is an abstraction for the storage of event data either to persistent storage or in memory

 ## Usage